MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 ### My Device-based group didn't work with *[feature name]*

 If you're using a group that contains device objects, the devices must be Microsoft Entra joined or hybrid joined.
 Devices that are Microsoft Entra registered/Workplace joined aren't recognized when the group is processed.
 As an alternative, consider adding one or more corresponding user objects.
 For more information, see the [requirements for using Microsoft Entra groups](#microsoft-entra-groups-requirements).

+### I noticed that no Component Object Model (COM) component for Cloud update has been registered on my devices.

+The predecessor of Cloud Update, Servicing Profiles, registered [COM objects](https://learn.microsoft.com/windows/win32/com/component-object-model--com--portal) on a device to manage Microsoft 365 Apps updates.
+With Cloud Update, the COM object is no longer necessary, so no such control gets registered anymore and this is is expected.

 ## Report a problem